KiriakiKad/CSharp-Projects/CSharp-Begginer-Projects/README.md

 ## Feel free to explore

-Feel free to explore, run the code, and see how each concept works in practice.
+Feel free to explore, run the code and see how each concept works in practice.
 Happy coding!